 Origin of title

 Lastly, selling and buying acts on our pleasure principle.
 As humans, our behaviors tend to move us closer to pleasure or further from pain.
-When working with lifestyle changes, it's both at the same time.
+When working with lifestyle changes, it works on both at the same time.

-* They truly are intellectual and brilliant people, who end up working in these companies, because they get paid very well.
-They work long hours in teams to be even more brilliant with an almost never-ending budget.
-The masterpieces they create (ads) are brilliant at brainwashing us to buy all kinds of toys we don't need and stuff ourselves full of crappy foods our body doesn't need.
+* They truly are intellectual and brilliant people who end up working in these companies.
+They work long hours with teams and an almost never-ending budget.
+The masterpieces they create (ads) are brilliant at brainwashing us to buy all kinds of toys we don't need and stuff ourselves full of crappy foods our body’s don't need.

 1. How I became a salesman for lifestyle change?

 Let me begin by sharing some parts of my life.
 I was diagnosed with asthma and allergies at the age of eight (1991).
-At one point I was consuming six different drugs daily and used inhaler in the morning and evening.
-I have never met anybody who likes to eat pills for breakfast or any parent who like to pay for so much medication.
-The doctors back then advised me that I should reduce exercise and "find something else to do".
+At one point I was consuming six different drugs daily and used an inhaler in the morning and evening.
+I have never met anybody who likes to eat pills for breakfast or any parent who likes to pay so much for medication.
+The doctors back then advised me that I should reduce my exercise and "find something else to do".
 Maybe stay home and live a sedentary lifestyle, which gives us a 49% higher chance to an early grave?
 I loved playing soccer and ice hockey, so I refused to do that.
-Fast forward ten years to the army and university times, where I was smoking, drinking and enjoying life as much as I could - and still visiting doctors irregularly.
-At some point, I got interested about my health, because it was affecting my quality of life and productivity, so I started researching my conditions and experimenting stuff.
-Making an initial lifestyle change, so to speak, which low and behold, "cured" my bad skin, asthma, depressed mind, and gave me A LOT of extra energy.
-"Well, that's weird", said the medical doctors with authority (some of them used the word "impossible") and they even threw me out of the office a couple of times when I explained to them how you can cure yourself and other chronic conditions, which are now proved to be only 20%-30% genetic* [s63, s64, s65].
+Fast forward ten years to my army and university days, where I was smoking, drinking and enjoying life as much as I could - and still visiting doctors irregularly.
+At some point, I got interested in my health, because it was affecting my quality of life and productivity, so I started researching my conditions and experimenting with stuff.
+Making an initial lifestyle change, so to speak, which low and behold, "cured" my bad skin, asthma, negative mindset, and gave me A LOT of extra energy.
+"Well, that's weird", said the medical doctors with authority (some of them used the word "impossible") and they even threw me out of the office a couple of times when I explained to them how you can cure yourself from chronic conditions, which are now proved to be only 20%-30% genetic* [s63, s64, s65].
 Doctors obviously did not share my happiness in my change of condition.
 Maybe because they would be unemployed if the doctors' visits would be reduced by about 90% of expenditures and 76% of all physician visits [66, wr13]

-Everyone knows we shouldn't smoke, drink, lay on the couch for days, or eat too much, but it's highly enjoyable, and a way to tolerate boredom and dissatisfaction.
+Everyone knows we shouldn't smoke, drink, lay on the couch for days, or eat too much, but it's very enjoyable, and it’s a way for us to tolerate boredom and dissatisfaction.
 Myself and most human beings like to do all these things, and it's absurd to even suggest that we stop doing the fun stuff completely, which gives us the simplest pleasures on earth.
-All I want, is to sell you the idea that if you don't like what you are currently doing or how you live, you can change it.
+All I want is to sell you the idea that if you don't like what you are currently doing or how you live, you can change it.

-** Maybe because pharmaceutical industry have the biggest profit margins, advertising budgets and lobbyists in the world?
+** Maybe because the pharmaceutical industry has the biggest profit margins, advertising budgets, and lobbyists in the world?
 But actually all sport and functional medicine professionals know how to treat the cause and not only the symptoms.
 Luckily medical doctors also begin to update their knowledge and lifestyle medicine is emerging - fast.